 It’s no secret that Australia is home to some of the best beaches on earth, but Stockton Beach has the double honor of being one of the largest.
-About two hours north of Sydney, this beach is the perfect place to get away from it all and is a corner of the earth well worth visiting.
+About two hours north of Sydney, this beach is the perfect place to get away from it all.

 9. Muizenberg, South Africa (25 miles)

-For those who love a social beach vacation, you’d be hard-pressed to top Muizenberg, South Africa.
-This vibrant beach scene is not only gorgeous, but also riddled with interesting sightseeing destinations, remarkable wildlife (including penguins), and an authentic taste of South African living.
+For those who love a social beach vacation, it's tough to top Muizenberg, South Africa.
+In addition to being gorgeous, this massive beach offers interesting sightseeing destinations, remarkable wildlife (including penguins), and an authentic taste of South African living.

 8. Long Beach, United States (28 miles)

 On the northwestern coast of the U.S., Long Beach in Washington State claims to be the world’s longest contiguous beach.
-While this may not technically be accurate, we’re willing to give partial credit for being one of the best beaches in the world (and one of the coolest sites for whale watching).
+While this may not be technically accurate, we’re willing to give it credit for being one of the coolest sites for whale watching.